 Pakkawood blade is stylish, comfortable, and durable

 For the best of the best, you can’t go wrong with Shun, a classic, top-of-the-line Japanese knife brand.
-This hollowed, 9-inch blade is an absolute pro when it comes to navigating all different types of proteins and cuts.
+This hollow ground, 9-inch blade is an absolute pro when it comes to navigating all different types of proteins and cuts.
 Its sleek look, unrivaled durability, and incredibly sharp blade make it a tool that you’re going to be excited to pull out for your next roasted bird or tenderloin.

 The small dimples along the blade make it easy for food such as smoked salmon or brisket to pull away when slicing.
 The stylish pakkawood handle is designed for consistent and heavy use.
 It’s made from hardwood with resin to protect against unwanted water or moisture damage.
+It's not dishwasher safe, but based on other Shun knives our tester owns, we expect it to hold its edge well.

 Blade Length: 9 inches